Cyber Monday safety tips for online shopping in 2024

 Support businesses that value security.

-A business that spends the time and money to make sure their site is secure shows that they've invested into their business and that customer security and privacy are priorities for them.
-That's a good sign that the business is safe to support and intends to be around for the long haul -- an important consideration if you may want to return an item or ask for a refund later.
+A business that spends the time and money to make sure their site is secure shows that they've invested in their business and that customer security and privacy are priorities for them.
+That's a good sign that the business is safe to support and intends to be around for the long haul — an important consideration if you may want to return an item or ask for a refund later.

 3. Learn how to spot holiday shopping scams.